 And if painting is my favorite, stenciling is my favorite favorite.
 As soon as I saw this antique tiles stencil from StencilGirl, I knew it was going to make an amazing backsplash.

 StencilGirl is a new to me stencil company that recently came out with a line of home décor stencils.
 The stencils are all designed by artists and made in the USA.
-Plus, StencilGirl is a family-run company, which I love.

-But then I remembered that plenty of builder-grade houses come with a painted wall ‘backsplash’.
-(Theirs just aren’t as cute as mine!)
 Just make sure to use semigloss paint.
-Semigloss paint is great for resisting moisture if water gets splashed on the wall and is easy to clean.
+Semigloss paint is great for resisting moisture if water gets splashed on the wall and its easy to clean.
 Both of which are essential for a backsplash.

-*Update: It’s been a couple of years since I first published this tutorial, so I’ve updated the end of the post with info on how the backplash has held up over the years and how it looks now.*
+*Update: It’s been a couple of years since I first published this tutorial, so I’ve updated the end of the post with info on how the backsplash has held up over the years and how it looks now.*

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy